thomaskhub/ums/README.md

   - streamStart --> this is the time where the camera stream is started by the streaming team (camera system is turned on).
 System can be tested during this time.
     - If rtmp input fails during this time we tell participant that we will start session soon
-  - sessionStart --> this is the time where the session start e.g. Sadhguru comes live
+  - sessionStart --> this is the time where the session starts
     - if rtmp input fails during this time we inform participant that error has come
   - sessionEnd --> this is the expected end of the program.
 But it does not mean that system stops after this.
 I can happen that program might get extended.